epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/solution-migration/rest-controller/java/README.md

     ```

 - Remove the inner implementation of the `PlayerController` class.
-- Move the cursor to the beginning of the `PlayerController` class.
+- Move the cursor to the beginning of the inner implementation of the `PlayerController` class.
 - Accept a sequence of suggestions using the TAB and ENTER keys.
-- Change the `PlayerController` implementation to the suggested implementation.
 </details>

 <details>